Steigner/RM1_Server/README.md

 * Streaming basic data from robot
 * Generate PDF document base on HTML input
 * Brute force test to crack password
+* Basic Python tests
+* Pick and place, motion to detected center of nostril
-* Simulation x Real world control of robot with motion to detected center of nostril
+* Simulation x Real world control of robot

 ## Screenshots and videos